keen/community-team/community-projects.md

 ## Contributions:

 Don't see your project here?
 Send us a pull request to add it!
+Even the smallest projects can help other community members.
 We ❤ to show off our community members projects!
+It is preferred that some if not all code is openly shared.
 Feel free to add it to multiple categories.
 Format for adding projects:

 ```
 ### [API/Framework/Hardware/Etc, if it isn't already listed](url):